ufs-community/uwtools/docs/sections/user_guide/yaml/ecflow.rst

 Tasks are required to have a ``script:`` block that defines the ``ecf`` script to generate.
 The value of  ``script:`` may be

 * A string specifying a path to an ``ecf`` script to be passed verbatim to ecFlow.
-The script can reference ecFlow ``%<VAR>%`` variables, which will be rendered by the server when converting the ``ecf`` script to a final job script, but must otherwise be complete.
+The script can reference ecFlow ``%<VAR>%`` variables, which will be rendered by the server when converting the ``ecf`` script to a final job script, but must otherwise be complete. **Note** that this option is discouraged in most cases, as it will inhibit workflow portability and bypasses correctness checks supplied by ``uwtools``.

 .. code-block:: yaml